Annual ODE Report Card

 What is in the Annual EI/ECSE Report Card?

 - Timely EI Services / Timeline for EI IFSP: Reports on how quickly Early Childhood CARES identifies EI age children (birth to 3 years old) as eligible after they are referred to us and how soon services are provided once a child is eligible.
 These are important indicators because the early years are critically important to a child’s development, and the federal government does not want programs to move slowly and delay services.
-Early Childhood CARES scored 100% on both of these indicators.

 - Timeline for ECSE Eligibility: Reports on how quickly Early Childhood CARES evaluates, determines eligibility and ultimately provides services to children who are 3-6 years old.
 Again, the faster children are identified and served, the better because of the critical importance of the early years in growth and development.